Bachelor's Degree in Life Sciences

 - Marketing: An Introduction to Healthcare Marketing and Strategic Issues in the Healthcare Industry

-Content MARKETING: 9 a.m.
+Contents MARKETING: 9 a.m.

-- The marketing approach
+- The Marketing Approach

 - The Pharmaceutical Market: Characteristics and Analysis